Proposed rates effective July 2019

 Customers pay a combined fee which includes a basic MWMC (regional) flat charge per month and a flow-based fee, calculated on the amount of water used and customer category.

 The City of Eugene adopts and administers the stormwater and wastewater service fees.
-EWEB has no relationship with the City’s wastewater and stormwater system operation or rates and acts only as the City’s billing agent.
+EWEB acts only as the City’s billing agent per City Charter.